rbadillap/twitterstreaming/README.md

 > **See:** https://dev.twitter.com/streaming/overview/request-parameters

-## Working with the retrieved data

-_Perfect, **TwitterStreaming PHP** works perfect, but now, I need to [whatever you want] all those tweets_.

-This is the point what I said that you can integrate with your custom system/workflow.
+### Track

+After define the endpoint and parameters, you will be able to track the tweets.
-**TwitterStreaming PHP** will throw to you every single tweet, so you can do whatever you want.
+**TwitterStreaming PHP** will throw to you every single tweet, and you can manipulate them as your convenience.

 Just use the method `track`.